JCSDA/jedi-docs/docs/using/running_skylab/running_skylab.rst

 ctests.
 Please refer the :ref:`hpc_users_guide` for more details.

 Running the tests may take up to 2 hours depending on your system, so you might want to take another coffee break.
-If all the expected tests pass, congratulations!, You have successfully built JEDI!
+If all the expected tests pass, congratulations!
+You have successfully built JEDI!

 .. warning::

-  If you are running on your own machine you will also need to clone the static-data repo for some skylab experiments.
+  If you are running on your own machine you will also need to clone the :code:`static-data` repo for some skylab experiments.

   .. code-block:: bash